 When you know the people who actually want your product or service, you can refine your message to directly communicate with those people.

-And when you target the right customers, you'll boost subscriptions, conversion rates, and long-term and immediate sales.
+When you target the right customers, you'll boost subscriptions and long-term and immediate sales (conversion rates).

 Earn more traffic, more subscribers, and more sales from your blog + email list.